kramundson/phylogeny_basic/README.md

-Quick Snakemake pipeline for constructing phylogeny.
+Quick Snakemake pipeline for multiple alignment with tree.
-Consider this a work in progress: MPI parallelism not implemented yet.

 I. Installation